devops-ansible/docker-base/README.md

-# Java Apps
+# BaseImages – with and without pre-installed OpenJDK

-The images built by this repository rely on [Eclipse Adoptium Temurin OpenJDK](https://adoptium.net/), which is [the rebranded Adopt OpenJDK](https://blog.adoptopenjdk.net/2021/03/transition-to-eclipse-an-update/) since July 2021.
+The JDK-including images built by this repository rely on [Eclipse Adoptium Temurin OpenJDK](https://adoptium.net/), which is [the rebranded Adopt OpenJDK](https://blog.adoptopenjdk.net/2021/03/transition-to-eclipse-an-update/) since July 2021.

 ## Just another repository with Docker image definitions